 Be sure to crate / kennel your pup at any time when you are not available to supervise especially during peak teething from 4 months to 1 year old (most labs are done by 8 months).
 Pups that are not crated / kenneled during this time have been known to chew shoes, toys, curtains, remote controls, electric cords, sprinkler systems, landscape lights, and even furniture.

-A well exercised dog is a happy, well behaved dog.
+A well-exercised dog is a happy, well-behaved dog.

 You should NEVER take your pup for organized jogs or runs until at least 18 months of age.
-It's simply too hard on their joints as this type of organized exercise is way to strenuous on their bodies and will likely result in hip, elbow, or joint problems later in life.
+It's simply too hard on their joints as this type of organized exercise is way too strenuous on their bodies and will likely result in hip, elbow, or joint problems later in life.

 Labradoodles are made for retrieving right?
 WRONG!
 Well, sort of.
-While they are great at retrieving, playing fetch or throw the stick on a regular basis for more than a few throws at a time before 24 months in age increases your pup's environmental risk for hip dysplasia dramatically.
-It's ok to play fetch, but limit this to a low key 3-4 throws at a time and only 1-2 times a week until they are over 24 months in age.
+While they are great at retrieving, playing fetch, or throw the stick on a regular basis for more than a few throws at a time before 24 months in age increases your pup's environmental risk for hip dysplasia dramatically.
+It's ok to play fetch, but limit this to a low-key 3-4 throws at a time and only 1-2 times a week until they are over 24 months in age.
 Your training will also be rewarded.
-Pups that play fetch/throw the stick on a regular basis become object oriented and don't do as well on training and tend to be more hyper active.
+Pups that play fetch/throw the stick on a regular basis become object-oriented and don't do as well on training and tend to be more hyperactive.

 A recent study in Norway based on 500 dogs, which included Labrador Retrievers, showed that puppies given the opportunity to exercise in a large open area before the age of 3 months were LESS LIKELY to develop hip dysplasia.
 Puppies that had to climb stairs on a regular basis during the same time period were at INCREASED RISK.
 The stresses and strains placed on the vulnerable growing joints by "organized" exercise are believed to be a contributory environmental factor in the development of inadequate hip joints.